دانشکده حقوق و علوم سیاسی دانشگاه تهران

 عنوان مقاله [English]

-Application of General Principles of Law in International Criminal Law Based on the Judicial Procedure of the International Tribunal for the Former Yugoslavia (ICTY)
+Application of General Principles of Law in International Criminal Law with Emphasis on the Jurisprudence of the International Tribunal for the Former Yugoslavia (ICTY)

 نویسندگان [English]